CeMarzie/PMWP/README.md

 ## Overview

 Mathematical reasoning captures fundamental aspects of human cognitive ability.
-Although recent advances in large language models (LLMs) have led to substantial improvements in automated mathematical problem solving, most existing benchmarks remain focused on English.
-As a result, robust mathematical reasoning remains a challenging and insufficiently explored capability for languages such as Persian.
+Although recent advances in LLMs have led to substantial improvements in automated mathematical problem solving, most existing benchmarks remain focused on English.
+As a result, robust mathematical reasoning remains a challenging and insufficiently explored capability for underrepresented languages including Persian.

-To address this gap, we introduce **PMWP**, the first large-scale dataset of **15,000 elementary-level Persian math word problems**, supporting both supervised training and systematic evaluation of reasoning models.
-By expanding mathematical reasoning resources beyond English, PMWP contributes to the development of multilingual AI systems with stronger and more reliable reasoning capabilities.
+To address this gap, we introduce PMWP, the first dataset of 15K elementary-level Persian math word problems that supports both supervised training and evaluation of reasoning models.
+By expanding mathematical reasoning resources beyond English, PMWP contributes to the development of multilingual AI systems with stronger reasoning capabilities.

 ---